 6. Autonomous Action Unit

-In short, Autonomous Action Unit requires a moderate price, relies on your opponent having strong monsters in their Graveyard, and adds an extra way to destroy the monster, but it's a fast way to summon a strong monster and turn your adversary's cards back at them.
+In short, Autonomous Action Unit requires a moderate price, relies on your opponent having strong monsters in their Graveyard, and adds an extra way to destroy the monster, but it's a fast way to summon a potent monster.

 5. Mage Power